cloudquiza/ach-fraud-detection-simulator/README.md

 # **ACH Fraud Detection Simulator**

-Synthetic ACH transaction data, fraud patterns, rule-based scoring, and an interactive dashboard — built to simulate the workflow of a **Payments Risk Analyst** at a modern fintech or crypto exchange.
+Synthetic ACH transaction data, fraud patterns, rule-based scoring, and an interactive dashboard — built to simulate the workflow of a **Payments Risk Analyst** at a modern fintech.

 This project demonstrates: